 Throughout this transition, it can be helpful to keep a journal of your thoughts, feelings, and any other issues that arise between sessions so that you can bring them up to your therapist.
 Know that feeling good 100% of the time may not be a realistic goal, but having the tools to deal with stressful situations or moments when you’re not at your best can help you get through the rough spots as you scale back.

-Taking a full break
+Taking a full break from therapy

 A full pause from therapy can be beneficial, as it allows you to gain some perspective on your unique healing process and put into practice the work you’ve done in therapy.
 If you set goals and intentions at the beginning of your journey, check back in with those to see if you've made the progress you set out to make.